Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Tire compound and casing also play a role in how the road feel of tires differ at the same width and inflation pressure.
 You can often feel the difference with a tire that has a more supple casing or grippier compound.
 These contributions to better road feel give you the ability and confidence to ride faster.

-Most road tires are slick down the center with a limited amount of tread on the sides.
+Most road tires are slick down the center with limited tread on the sides.
 It’s hard to know if the tread on a road tire actually improves acceleration and handling the way it does on a gravel or mountain bike tire.

 My fellow tester Miles and other serious road racers believe the tread adds grip when they’re ripping through corners.
 Miles doesn’t like to ride tires without tread.
 Real or imagined, it adds to his confidence and makes him faster.

-Tire companies say the tread is there to channel moisture on wet roads and trip the air to reduce aerodynamic drag.
-Not wanting to mess with Mother Nature or Father Grime, I religiously mount tires in the direction indicated in hopes that it will help me ride faster or at least, not work against me should I find myself riding out on a wet, oily road.
+Tire companies say the patterned tread channels moisture on wet roads and trips the air to reduce aerodynamic drag.
+Not wanting to mess with Mother Nature or Father Grime, I religiously mount tires in the direction indicated, hoping that it will help me ride faster or, at least, not work against me should I find myself riding out on a wet, oily road.

 Cynics, or perhaps those who know more about tire marketing than I do, say the tread is purely cosmetic.
 Per this reasoning, road bike tires deflect and rebound as their primary way to give you grip and traction, not from a small amount of tread.